wiseman-timelord/aiDEr-Local/README.md

 - Fork Status: Alpha - Under Development.

 ### DEVELOPMENT:
-1. Setup-Install and aiDEr launcher, have been updated to use the default python path, and not the all users path, this fixes issues with aider trying to run `C:\Program`, however, there is still the issue when saving files, I told it to use `.\output`.
-Its either that or the model dont understand...
+1. issue when saving files.
+I told it to use `.\output` and tried the full path.
+Perplexity agrees with my assumption, that its the model, but, I dont think thats the case either, there is something I did before that enabled saving of files...
 ```
 The LLM did not conform to the edit format.
 https://aider.chat/docs/troubleshooting/edit-errors.html